BachirKhiati/CurrencyConverter-Nosto/README.md

 ## Logic

 - The Backend request the currencies from https://exchangeratesapi.io/ and save the currencies available and rates.

 - when the client access the site: Frontend request the available currencies and display them to the user formatted with a symbol based on each Currency.

 - The client needs to enter the value, current and target currency to be a valid request.

 - Backend validate the API request and convert the currencies and return the final value.

-- At first, I was formating the result in Backend, but I changed it to do so from the Frontend using a custom function.
+- At first, I was formatting the result in Backend, but I changed it to do so from the Frontend using a custom function.

 - The returned value is formatted based on the target currecny and displayed.

+API
+---

+1. Currencies

+		GET  /currencies

+2. Exchange Rates values:

+		POST  /rates

+3. Conversion:

+        API :

+            POST  /convert

+        Header :

+            'Content-Type': 'application/json'

+        Body:

+             {
+                 "from": "EUR",
+                 "to": "USD",
+                 "value":"1"
+             }

 Running the application